fkie-cad/cwe_checker/README.md

 Its main focus are ELF binaries that are commonly found on Linux and Unix operating systems.
 The *cwe_checker* uses [Ghidra](https://ghidra-sre.org/) to disassemble binaries into one common intermediate representation and implements its own analyses on this IR.
-Hence, the analyses can be run for all CPU architectures that Ghidra can disassemble, which makes the *cwe_checker* a valuable tool for firmware analysis.
+Hence, the analyses can be run on all CPU architectures that Ghidra can disassemble, which makes the *cwe_checker* a valuable tool for firmware analysis.

 The following arguments should convince you to give *cwe_checker* a try: